Skip to content

 3 · First commands

-$ bl go https://example.com
+$ bl open https://example.com

 $ bl screenshot -o page.png

-For agents · register the MCP server
+For agents · MCP server or CLI skill

 $ bl add-mcp claude